erikacollinsreynolds/solo/README.md

 Thursday: server setup (and database?) --> why can't I login after creating a user?, how can I clear the database?
 Friday: fix login and split screen issues
 Saturday: set up routes to add note, view notes, begin front end design of those pages, watch React refresher

+//TO DO//
+[x] hook up script file "index.js"
+[x] create index.js
+[x] inject js into script tag for viewnotes.html
+[] within js file --> hit an end point that will query the db to return all note [] create button on view page that will trigger onclick event --> render the query [] once you get returned data, iterate through notes, append each node to the DOM (e.g. an id that is in the viewnotes.html) [] add styling when you're done